Healthy Homes Assessment Johnsonville

 Insulation Johnsonville

-Underfloor and ceiling insulation is a requirement in all rental homes from 1 July 2019.
-Property managers and landlords should ensure that the insulation is up to the new standard.
-In some cases, an existing insulation on the ceiling or in the sub floor space might need to be replaced or replaced.
+Underfloor and ceiling insulation is a requirement in all rental houses since July 1, 2019.
+All landlords and property managers are required to make sure the insulation meets standards that are in line with the latest standard.
+In some cases, an existing insulation on the ceiling or in the sub floor space may require to be topped up or replaced.

-A well-insulated property will help to control condensation and reduce the chances of dampness and mould, and also makes much easier to the household to keep warmth.
+A well-insulated house will reduce the risk of condensation and lower the chance of mould and dampness and also makes it easier to the house to keep heat.

-The "R" refers to thermal resistance and is a measure of how well insulation resists heat flow.
-The greater the R-value, the more effective the insulation.
+The "R" signifies thermal resistance and it is a measurement of how well insulation resists heat flow.
+The more high the R-value, better the insulation.

 See the full details of this Healthy Homes insulation standard.